Homeschool Science Curriculum

 For special circumstances not listed, please contact us at:

 Cathy Duffy Review

-"All this makes the intermediate advanced kit an excellent choice for those looking for a hands-on physical science course."
+“All of this makes the Standard or Advanced Physical Science kit an excellent choice for those looking for a hands-on physical science course.”

 2017 Conference Schedule